skamireddi/immunichain/Lab/CloudComposerLab.rst

 Part 2: Creating Assets and Participants
 ========================================

-1. Now that you have an Immunichain Business Network, **jump over to the Test section** of the Composer Playground.
+1. Now that you have an IMMUNIChain Business Network, **jump over to the Test section** of the Composer Playground.
 The test area allows you to create assets, participants and submit transactions against your assets and participants.
 Your screen should look like this:

 .. image:: Images/99.png

-Before we create assets and participants, we need to know what each asset and participants represent
+Before we create assets and participants, we need to know what each asset and participant represent
 	 - Guardian is, simply, a parent
 	 - MedProvider is a medical provider, such as a hospital, medical practice or doctor
 	 - Member is an organization that can only view the health record, such as a camp or high school athletics